ADA Signs help visually-impaired people get around a facility.

 Do my interior signs have to have pictures to comply with ADA standards?

 Not necessarily.
-Certain pictograms are required (Handicap, Telephone, Hearing Impaired) while others are only recommended.
+Certain characters are required (Handicap, Telephone, Hearing Impaired) while others are only recommended.

 Can I use any type of material for my ADA signs?

 You cannot use any type of material.
-The material must be non-glare with good contrasting colors.
-Depending on what type of ADA sign it is will determine whether braille is required, the letter size and how much the pictographs and letters or numbers must be raised.
+Therefore the material must be non-glare with good contrasting colors.
+Depending on the type of sign, in some cases braille is not necessary.
+The letter size and how much the pictographs and letters or numbers must be raised.

 Do all ADA signs have to have braille?